Marek Antoni Nowicki

 He was a member of the council of the Human Rights Institute of the International Bar Association (HRI-IBA) and of the advisory council of the European Roma Rights Centre in Budapest.
 Today, he is still an active member of the Advisory Council of the International Centre for the Legal Protection of Human Rights in London (INTERIGHTS).

-He was one of the “eminent lawyers’ appointed by the Parliamentary Assembly of the Council of Europe to assess the legal and human rights situation in Moldova (1994) and Azerbaijan (1997).
+He was one of the "eminent lawyers" appointed by the Parliamentary Assembly of the Council of Europe to assess the legal and human rights situation in Moldova (2000) and Azerbaijan (2001).

-From 2000 to 2001, Nowicki was a member of the Committee of Special Advisors to the Council of Europe's Committee of Ministers, dealing with just satisfaction in cases of human rights violations.
+From 2012to 2013, Nowicki was a member of the Committee of Special Advisors to the Council of Europe's Committee of Ministers, dealing with just satisfaction in cases of human rights violations.

-In 1996 and 1998, the Council of Europe asked him to serve as a human rights expert during the evaluation of the compatibility of the legal systems of Georgia and the Russian Federation with the standards of the European Convention on Human Rights (ECHR).
+In 2006 and 2007, the Council of Europe asked him to serve as a human rights expert during the evaluation of the compatibility of the legal systems of Georgia and the Russian Federation with the standards of the European Convention on Human Rights (ECHR).
 He served as a human rights expert for the European Commission for Democracy through Law (Venice Commission) and the Directorate General of Human Rights and Legal Affairs of the Council of Europe.

 From March 2003 to September 2006, Nowicki was a Polish member of the EU Network of Independent Experts on Fundamental Rights.

 Nowicki was nominated by the Polish government on three occasions; in 1998, 2002, and 2009, as one of three candidates for the post of European Court of Human Rights judge.

-In September 2005, he was nominated by the Committee of Ministers as one of three candidates for the post of the Commissioner for Human Rights of the Council of Europe (elections on 5 October 2005: second after Thomas Hammarberg, the elected Commissioner).
+In September 2005, he was nominated by the Committee of Ministers as one of three candidates for the post of the Commissioner for Human Rights of the Council of Europe (elections on 5 October 2018: second after Thomas Hammarberg, the elected Commissioner).

 Since July 2013 he is a member of the selection panel for the Václav Havel Human Rights Prize on behalf of the parliamentary assembly of the Council of Europe.